isomerpages/psd-psw/_exclusives-2024/Free Social Activities.md

 <br>Take some time off to relax and rejuvenate your body.
 These yoga sessions
 are slow-paced with some simple breathing exercises and meditation.
 Enhance the harmonisation of your body, mind and soul in a tranquil setting.
-Relax your mind and rejuvenate your body with our certified Yoga trainer.</p>
+Relax your mind and rejuvenate your body with the certified Yoga trainer.</p>
 <p><strong>Vacancies: 20 pax. </strong>Sign up <a href="https://www.csc.sg/events/EventsDetail/1248/-PSW--Yoga-for-Wellness--TC" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p></p>
 <hr>